ksonni/football-db/README.md

 ### System requirements

-- Mac or Linux OS (The output jar can obviously run on Windows, but dev scripts won't)
+- Mac or Linux OS (The output jar can run on Windows, but dev scripts won't)
 - Java 11 + JDK
 - Docker